MuriloMarquesSantos/MoipPaymentRepository/readme.md

 }
 ```

-	3. Creating a new Payment with CREDIT_CARD option.
-'POST (http://localhost:9000/payment)'
+	3. Creating a new Payment with CREDIT_CARD option: 'POST (http://localhost:9000/payment)'

 ```json
 {